 3.1 The material shall be of the following two grades:

-a) Pure; and
+Pure; and

-b) Technical.
+Technical.

 3.1.1 Pure grade of the material is used in cosmetics, mineral waters, explosives and weighting of silk.
 The technical grade of the material is used in textile and leather industries where it is used as a tan precipitant for the purpose of fixing tan.
 It is also used as a micronutrient in fertilizers to meet magnesium deficiency in plants.